terukaze1939/FReport/README.md

 cookie_login | If there is mycookie.pkl you can use this command instead of using the "login" command

-report_user | this command you can use the report user feature, then enter the id from the user profile.
+report_user | this command you can use the report user feature, then enter the id from the user profile. report_post | Same with report_user but using url post instead id post

 # keep in mind!